istio/istio.io/content/en/docs/ops/deployment/security-model/index.md

 The `istio-init` container requires `NET_ADMIN` and `NET_RAW` capabilities.
 However, these capabilities are only present during the initialization - the primary sidecar container is completely unprivileged.

-Additionally, the sidecar proxy does not have any associated Kubernetes RBAC privileges at all.
+Additionally, the sidecar proxy does not require any associated Kubernetes RBAC privileges at all.

 Each sidecar proxy is authorized to request a certificate for the associated Pod Service Account.